Looking for car stereos?Start shopping

 Replacing your factory radio

 The xB's Pioneer receiver is relatively easy to remove and replace.
-A variety of 2" single- or 4" double-DIN models will fit with help from the mounting kit that's included free with most receiver purchases made at Crutchfield.
+A variety of 2" single- or 4" double-DIN models will fit with help from the mounting kit that's available at a deep discount with most receiver purchases made at Crutchfield.
 If you're installing a 4" receiver, you'll need to use the factory radio's mounting brackets in order to install your new receiver.
 If you don't have the brackets, you can obtain them from your dealership.

 You'll need to remove this trim panel (Crutchfield Research Photo)